Bushra-88/Pokemon-memory-game/README.md

 ## live Demo

-you can fine the game online on [Netlify](https://b-pokemon-memory-game.netlify.app/)
+you can find the game online on [Netlify](https://b-pokemon-memory-game.netlify.app/)

 > I hope you like it 😊 .
 Enjoy!